Old Mother Redcap

 Ill gotten gains

 Once made her rich.

 Host of a tavern on the Mersey Sands.

 Blood of the mariners

 Red on her hands.

-Other legends state Old Mother Redcap ran a group of criminal wreckers who lured unsuspecting crews to ruin upon the shoreline, waving red lanterns in the night from clifftops, the navigators would believe they were following the stern lights of other vessels onto a safe course into port, only to be dashed against the rocks and their cargoes spirited away to the inn.
+Other legends say Old Mother Redcap ran a group of criminal wreckers who lured unsuspecting crews to ruin upon the shoreline, waving red lanterns in the night from clifftops.
+The navigators would believe they were following the stern lights of other vessels onto a safe course into port, only to be dashed against the rocks and their cargoes spirited away to the Inn.